nuprl/MultiPL-E/index.md

 def eval_script(path: Path):
 ```

-In the body of `eval_script` you are going to want to call `run` with the
+In the body of `eval_script` you should call `run` with the
-requisite arguments (see it's documentation and your architecture).
-For our
+requisite arguments (please refer to it's documentation and your computing architecture
-example, we have the following call to `run` for Perl:
+to do this correctly).
+For our results, we use the following call to `run` for Perl:
 ```
 r = run(["perl", path])
 ```

-You then want to determine how to handle what gets assigned to `r`.
+You should then determine how to handle what gets assigned to `r`.
 If you
-look around the eval scripts we provide, there are multiple different ways to
+look around the eval scripts we provide, there are different granularities for
-handle program success or failure.
-Notably, many of the statically typed errors
+handling program evaluation.
+For instance some statically typed errors
 handle compilation and runtime errors differently.
 We recommend, at minimum,
 handling success (typically exit code 0), timeouts, syntax errors,
 and exceptions as four subclasses of results.
-We do this for Perl as follows:
+You can do this using
+`try-except` statments or simply with conditionals:

 ```
    if r.timeout:
         status = "Timeout"
-    elif r.exit_code != 0:
-        status = "Exception"
-    elif "ERROR" in r.stdout or "ERROR" in r.stderr: status = "Exception"
+   ... handle other errors ...
     else:
         status = "OK"
 ```

-The last step is to return a dictionary of the form below - the scripts above
+`eval_script` should return a dictionary of the form below - the scripts above
-use this format to calculate pass@$k$ metrics, so we recommend not deviating
+rely on this output format to calculate pass@k metrics:
-from this format:

 ```
 return {